SidneyNemzer/elm-port-helper/README.md

 * You might forget to connect a port on the JavaScript side
 * Returning a result to Elm often uses one of a few similar patterns

-I created elm-port-helper to fix address these.
+I created elm-port-helper to make the JavaScript side of ports less tedious.

 ## Quick Example